Go to main content

 • Chronic lung diseases (COPD, emphysema): Precise visualization of lung lesions to adapt medical monitoring and optimize treatments.

-The advantages of low-dose CT scanning
+The advantages of low-dose scanning

 • Low radiation exposure, less than 1 mSv for screening examinations, which is well below the levels observed with conventional scanners, thus minimizing the risks associated with repeated irradiation.